-Having been selected as one of the representatives from MovingBlocks, I was all excited about being able to attend the GSoC Mentor Summit for 2018.
-It would be the first time I would be travelling to the States.
-The timeline worked out well, and I was also able to fit Github Universe in my schedule.
-In little time, I had my flight tickets booked and reserved a room at the hotel provided by Google.
-Everything was in order and only acquiring the Visa remained.
+Having been selected as one of the representatives from MovingBlocks, I was excited to attend the GSoC Mentor Summit 2018.
+It would be my first trip to the States.
+The timeline worked out well, and I was also able to fit GitHub Universe into my schedule.
+In no time, I had my flight tickets booked and a room reserved at the hotel provided by Google.
+Everything was in order, and only the visa remained.

 The Visa Process

-I started my Visa process around mid-August, filled out my DS160, made the 160$ payment and booked dates for the VAC (Biometrics) and VI (Consular Interview).
-The earliest date that I could find for the interview was 24th September.
+I started my visa process around mid-August, filled out my DS-160, made the $160 payment, and booked dates for the VAC (Biometrics) and VI (Consular Interview).
+The earliest date I could find for the interview was September 24.

 Nearly there but oh, well

-I reached just in time for my 10 AM appointment at the Mumbai consulate, owing to the deplorable peak-hour traffic.
-I had barely done any reading up about what the interview is like, apart from some tips shared on the GSoC mailing list and a few stories from friends.
+I reached just in time for my 10 AM appointment at the Mumbai consulate, thanks to peak-hour traffic doing what it does best.
+I had barely read up on what the interview would be like, apart from some tips shared on the GSoC mailing list and a few stories from friends.

-I had read about a good number of cases on the mailing thread, where fellow mentors had their Visa denied, and there was absolutely nothing that could be done after that.
-I had a word with the person standing next to me in the queue, who mentioned that it was his second attempt.
-The last time he had appeared, the interview lasted for 10 seconds.
-As soon as he said he was an IT professional, the Consular officer handed him the rejection letter saying- “I cannot approve your Visa this time”.
+I had read about a good number of cases on the mailing thread where fellow mentors had their visas denied, with absolutely nothing that could be done afterward.
+I spoke to the person standing next to me in the queue, who mentioned it was his second attempt.
+The last time he appeared, the interview lasted 10 seconds.
+As soon as he said he was an IT professional, the consular officer handed him a rejection letter saying, “I cannot approve your visa this time.”

-With these stories in my head, I was partly nervous but still convinced that my purpose of travelling was entirely legitimate.
-I had an invitation letter from Google, and I had to complete my undergraduate studies, which meant that I was bound to return.
+With these stories in my head, I was partly nervous but still convinced that my purpose of travel was entirely legitimate.
+I had an invitation letter from Google, and I still had to complete my undergraduate studies, which meant I was bound to return.

-After a long wait, and slowly moving through the serpentine queue my turn arrived.
-While I was waiting at the counter, the person ahead of me had his Visa denied.
-As I walked up to the counter, I could see that the consular officer was unhappy.
+After a long wait and a slow crawl through the serpentine queue, my turn arrived.
+While I was waiting at the counter, the person ahead of me had his visa denied.
+As I walked up, I could see the consular officer was unhappy.

 Me: Good morning